ipesek/jsxgraphbook/src/4_4_transformations.md

 rotate the square by 360°.
 Then we create a point called 'Drag me', from which we will construct the other three points of a square.

 The next two lines `var right = board.create('transform', [2,0], {type:'translate'});` and `var up = board.create('transform', [0,2], {type:'translate'});`
 create our first transformations.
-The first parameter of any thansformation is the text `'transform'` and the last parameter is always `{type:''}`.
+The first parameter of any transformation is the text `'transform'` and the last parameter is always `{type:''}`.
 The second parameter is based on the type of our transformation.
 In the case of a translation, we need to input a vector `[x,y]` with either constants or functions as the input.
 We defined ours with directions `[0,2]`, meaning movement of a point 2 units to the right, and `[2,0]`; moving 2 units up.
 Now we can construct the rest of our square: